Gordon Lightfoot Tribute - A review - Rosemary style

 And as for Gordon Lightfoot – maybe we don’t appreciate

 him enough and what he has truly given to this country and

 to folk music?
 The same could also be said for each of the

 "If You Could Read My Mind"

-Visit Valdy's awesome web site, and check in with Lynn Miles.
+Visit Valdy's awesome web site (where you will see a great photo of the three together in the Canadian Rockies), and check in with Lynn Miles.